Skip To Content

 A Comprehensive Guide to Calico Cats

 You've probably heard of the calico cat and maybe you thought it was a specific breed.
-However, much like the tortoiseshell cat, which is a form of the calico, this cat isn't a breed at all.
+However, this cat isn't its own breed – rather a distinction for cats that carry a specific array of calico coloration.

 Here is a mini comprehensive guide to all you ever wanted to know about the calico - hey, that rhymed!